mit-cml/appinventor-sources/docs/components/sensors/proximitysensor.md

 ### ProximityChanged

-<div block-type = "component_event" component-selector = "ProximitySensor" event-selector = "ProximityChanged" event-params = "distance" id = "proximitysensor-proximitychanged"></div>
+<div block-type = "component_event" component-selector = "ProximitySensor" event-selector = "ProximityChanged" id = "proximitysensor-proximitychanged"></div>

 Triggered when distance (in cm) of the object to the device changes.